tq-systems/meta-tq/doc/README.TQMa335x.md

 ## Known Issues

-* TQMa335x[L] in MBa335x: sometimes after booting the ethernet phy shows up wrong addresses or can not be found.
+* TQMa335x[L] on MBa335x: sometimes after booting the ethernet phy shows up wrong addresses or can not be found.
 This needs a hardware fix on MBa335x.
   Please contact TQ-Systems support
+* TQMa335x[L] on MBa335x: U-Boot: only the first port of the CPSW is working.
+  This is a driver limitation in the used U-Boot version, under Linux both ports are working.
 * TQMa335xL: warnings for non exisiting chips when booting Linux.
 Disable RTC / EEPROM / temperature sensor in DT.
 * The generated UBIFS does not fit into the default SPI-NOR (16 MiB).
 If